Introduction: The Extended Tree – Discovery and Revelation

 But, as well as such intrusive and perplexing manifestations, in terms of The Work ‘it’s what happens that counts!’
 In the Group teachings, what befalls a person is also a ‘statement of the soul’.

-As Goethe put it: “All things ephemeral are seen as symbols; insufficiency becomes meaningful event; The indescribable is accomplished; The Eternal Feminine draws us upward.”
+The poet Goethe seemed to know a thing or two: “All things ephemeral are seen as symbols; insufficiency becomes meaningful event; The indescribable is accomplished; The Eternal Feminine draws us upward.”
 (Goethe Faust Part II : “Alles Vergängliche Ist nur ein Gleichnis; Das Unzulängliche, Hier wird’s Ereignis; Das Unbeschreibliche, Hier ist’s getan; Das Ewig-Weibliche Zieht uns hinan.”)